orsenthil/senthil.learntosolveit.com/posts/terraform-provider-dominos.rst

 So, it made possible to develop software like terraform-provider-dominos_ using which you can order Pizza.
 I tried it.
 The terraform apply crashed for me, but I knew that terraform might have attempted the purchase operation and had probably crashed due to slow response from the API.

-It was the case, I saw my credit card charged in my account, an order confirmation email, and in 30 minutes, I got my pizza.
+It was the case.
+I saw my credit card charged in my account, an order confirmation email, and in 30 minutes, I got my pizza.

 .. image:: https://dl.dropboxusercontent.com/s/wrwm5e74hxvultx/IMG_20190705_190646.jpg
    :width: 480